khetansarvesh/NLP/Representation-Learning/Char-RL/README.md

 # Character Embedding / Character Representations Learning / Character Vectors / Character Level Modelling

 ## $\color{cyan}{Step1:\ Character\ Tokenization}$
+Given a paragraph (corpus) you need to extract all the unique characters in that corpus is what is called character tokenization or character segmentation.

 ## $\color{cyan}{Step2:\ Character\ Tokenization}$